jannesii/ESP32-Temperature-Humidity-Poster/README.md

 - POST `/config/factory_reset`
   - Clears all persisted values and restores defaults.
 Useful for onboarding a new network or wiping secrets.
 A reboot is recommended afterward.
+  - Reminder: the on-board reset/boot buttons **do not** erase NVS.
+If you lose HTTP access, you can either trigger the configured factory-reset pin (if wired) or erase flash from the host (`pio run -t erase`) before reflashing.

 Posting Format